Monday, November 20, 2023

 Such an outcome can be mitigated here in Utah if more of our local filmmakers would abandon the amateur philosophy of cutting corners and making ethical compromises for the sake of just booking gigs.
 They must also embrace higher standards when it comes to running their businesses and managing their productions.
 This should start with understanding the actual value of the required work, budgeting accordingly, and effectively communicating that information to clients and investors.
 This also means being prepared to temper unrealistic expectations and advocating for cast and crew by holding firm on paying livable wages.

 A colleague once asked me if those films are like the “mockbusters” produced by companies like The Asylum, which has brought work to Utah.
-However, a realistic comparison between quasi-professionals and The Asylum cannot be made because the latter employs a sustainable business model, something quasi-professionals can’t comprehend.
+However, a realistic comparison between faux-professionals and The Asylum cannot be made because the latter employs a sustainable business model, something faux-professionals can’t comprehend.

 Some professional filmmakers produce quality films that do not gain much attention or make much money upon their initial release but still see a return on their investment in the long run.
 This is because they try to figure out their audiences, calculate budgets appropriate for the stories they want to tell, and work within the established parameters of professional filmmaking, adhering to industry standards, best business practices, and effective due diligence.

-Based on my observations over the years, quasi-professionals seem incapable of grasping anything beyond locking the final edit, screening their film—typically at their own expense—and basking in the adoration of others for just “making a movie.”
-To what end do these quasi-professional productions serve if there’s no benefit to the art form or the industry—to say nothing of any measurable impact on the local economy?
-To put it bluntly, the egos of the quasi-professionals themselves.
+Based on my observations over the years, faux-professionals seem incapable of grasping anything beyond locking the final edit, screening their film—typically at their own expense—and basking in the adoration of others for just “making a movie.”
+To what end do these faux-professional productions serve if there’s no benefit to the art form or the industry—to say nothing of any measurable impact on the local economy?
+To put it bluntly, the egos of the faux-professionals themselves.

 Periodically, someone poses a question in our official forum, wanting to know which local producers and directors they should “avoid.”
 The initial concern is for the safety of cast and crew—minors in particular—but several other red flags are usually brought up in the comments.
 Some local individuals and companies have earned unflattering reputations.
 Thankfully, one or two have taken steps to address those concerns, but others perceive criticism as a personal affront instead of an opportunity to improve their business practices.